AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code state_vars-NoteGetterOptionsFilter /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/options.nr rust

 One thing to remember is, `filter` will be applied on the notes after they are picked from the database.
-Therefor, it's possible that the actual notes we end up getting are fewer than the limit.
+Therefore, it's possible that the actual notes we end up getting are fewer than the limit.

 The limit is `MAX_READ_REQUESTS_PER_CALL` by default.
 But we can set it to any value "smaller" than that: